seriaati/distrello/README.md

 # distrello

- Discord bot that connects Discord forums and Trello board
+Discord bot that connects Discord forums to a Trello board.